Sikorsky CH-53 Sea Stallion: Israel

-During the 1980s, Israel Aircraft Industries, along with military high-tech firm Elbit Systems, commenced a major upgrade program for the IAF Yas'ur fleet.
+During the 1980s, Israel Aircraft Industries, along with Elbit Systems, commenced a major upgrade program for the IAF Yas'ur fleet.
 The project, which was completed in 1997, improved the CH-53's avionics and increased its robustness, as well as extending the fleet's operating life by at least two decades.

-In 1989, several Yas'urs were used to perform firefighting operations on and around Mount Carmel.
+Several Yas'urs were used to perform firefighting operations on and around 1989 Mount Carmel forest fire.
 They performed dozens of low flyovers into the smoke and flames, dumped 700 tons of water on the fire, and doused it.
 On 8 November 1992, a pair of CH-53s performed one of the IAF's longest-distance sea rescue operations to retrieve passenger from the distressed yacht Fantasy 2 off the coast of Sudan.

 During the 2006 Lebanon War, Hezbollah shot down an Israeli CH-53 Yas'ur with an anti-tank missile, killing five air crew members.
 This was reportedly the only combat loss of an Israeli CH-53 during this conflict.

 On 16 August 2012, the IAF temporarily grounded its CH-53 fleet following one having experienced in-flight difficulties that led to an emergency landing; initial reports state the issue was related to the rotor blades.
 The fleet was again grounded for three weeks after a CH-53 was destroyed by a fire during a training exercise; the IAF subsequently attributed this loss to a defective component and blamed Lockheed Martin for failing to communicate the issue.

 During 2015, it was announced that Israel planned to withdraw the last of its Yasurs around 2025.
 Replacement options studied included the CH-53K and the CH-47F Chinook, with a prospective order for approximately 20 helicopters being placed for the preferred option.
 During February 2021, the Israeli Ministry of Defense announced the selection of the CH-53K to replace the Yasur fleet.